 Dawson James Securities, Inc. has developed a Business Continuity Plan on how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions is unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our business continuity plan.

-Contacting Us – If after a significant business disruption you cannot contact us as you usually do at (561)391-5555 or (866)928-0928, you should call our alternative number, being our Columbia, MD office at (410)986-0369, or check our website at www.dawsonjames.com for alternate contact announcements.
-If you cannot access us through either of those means, you should contact our clearing firm, Sterne Agee Clearing at (800) 778-6257 for instructions on how they may provide prompt access to funds and securities, enter orders and process other trade-related, cash, and security transfer transactions.
+Contacting Us – If after a significant business disruption you cannot contact us as you usually do at (561) 391-5555 or (866) 928-0928, you should call our alternative number, being our New York, NY office at (212) 897-9913, or check our website at www.dawsonjames.com for alternate contact announcements.
+If you cannot access us through either of those means, you should contact our clearing firms, INTL FCStone Financial Inc. at (800) 778-6257 or Alpine Securities at (801) 355-5588 for instructions on how they may provide prompt access to funds and securities, enter orders and process other trade-related, cash, and security transfer transactions.

 Our business continuity plan addresses: data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clearing firm, Sterne Agee Clearing ., backs up our important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments as soon as possible.
+Our clearing firms, INTL FCStone Financial Inc. and Alpine Securities back up our important records in a geographically separate area.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firms that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments as soon as possible.
 Your orders and requests for funds and securities could be delayed during this period.

-Varying Disruptions – Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
-With in each of these areas, the severity of the disruption can also vary from minimal to severe.
-In a disruption to only our firm or a building housing our firm, we will transfer our operations to a local site when needed and expect to recover and resume business within 24 hours.
-In a disruption affecting our business district, city, orregion, we will transfer our operations to a site outside of the affected area, and recover and resume business within 48 hours.
-In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our website ,www.dawsonjames.com or our customer emergency number, (410)986-0369, as to how to contact us.
+Varying Disruptions – Significant business disruptions can vary in their scope, such as only our Firm, a single building housing our Firm, the business district where our Firm is located, the city where we are located, or the whole region.
+Within each of these areas, the severity of the disruption can also vary from minimal to severe.
+In a disruption to only our Firm or a building housing our Firm, we will transfer our operations to a local site when needed and expect to recover and resume business within 24 hours.
+In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 48 hours.
+In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our website, www.dawsonjames.com or our customer emergency number, (212) 897-9913, as to how to contact us.
 If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.

-For more information – If you have questions about our business continuity planning, you can contact us our Compliance Department by calling (866) 928-0928, via E-mail at www.dawsonjames.com, or via mail at:
+For more information – If you have questions about our business continuity planning, you can contact us our Compliance Department by calling (866) 928-0928, via our website at www.dawsonjames.com, or via mail at: